 A surgical biopsy requires a small incision in the breast to remove a small sample of tissue or a breast lump.
 You are given some form of anesthesia to prevent discomfort and will have a surgical scar.

 A breast MRI test uses magnetic fields and radio waves to capture detailed images of the breast tissue.
 During the procedure you will lie on a padded platform on your stomach with cushioned openings for your breasts.
 The platform then slides into the center of a tube shaped MRI machine.
 You will not feel the magnetic fields or radio waves around you, but you will hear a loud thumping sound.
 You will be asked to lie very still during the procedure, The MRI technicians will work with you to help this procedure be as comfortable as possible.

 Mammograms use an x-ray to evaluate breast changes such as lumps, pain, nipple discharge or changes in the size or shape of your breast.
-At Dartmouth-Hitchcock we use a mammography technique called “tomosynthesis” to visualize the breast in 3 dimensions in order to increase breast cancer detection rates and minimize the need to call you back for additional images.
+We use a mammography technique called “tomosynthesis” to visualize the breast in 3 dimensions in order to increase breast cancer detection rates and minimize the need to call you back for additional images.
 To acquire an image, your breast is positioned on a flat plate.
 Another plate compresses your breast tissue.
 You may be asked to lift your arm or use your hand to hold your other breast out of the way during the imaging.

 Ultrasounds use sound waves to take images of the breast.
 This is a non-invasive method of evaluation and diagnosis.
 It is often used as a follow-up test after an abnormal finding on a mammogram, MRI, or clinical breast exam.
 In instances where a needle biopsy has been recommended, ultrasounds can be used to help guide the procedure.